 In the basic financial statements, under the current financial resources measurement focus and the modified accrual basis of accounting, the face amount of debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as expenditures.
-Bond premiums and discounts, as well as bond issuance costs, are recognized during the current period.
+Bond premiums and discounts are recognized during the current period.